Publish and read on the open web. Own both sides of the feed.

 Three questions.
 Thirty seconds.
 Your site is live.

 Send a message from Telegram.
-The lobster classifies it, generates a static HTML page with inlined CSS, updates your RSS and JSON feeds, commits to git, and deploys.
-Under 4 seconds end-to-end.
+The lobster classifies it, generates static HTML with inlined CSS, updates your RSS feed, and deploys via git push.
+Under 4 seconds.
+Your words are never rewritten.

 Post Longer writing Full article with title